-Such is the skillful deceptiveness of this soul-poisoning error.
-By minutely altering that ancient saying “one essence in three persons” to “one being in three persons”, no apparent error is introduced, since “being” is a term vague enough to denote either person or essence.
-Yet this vagueness is used to alter the meaning entirely from the original.
+This equivocation is downright deceptive.
+By minutely altering the ancient saying “one essence in three persons” to “one being in three persons”, no apparent change is introduced, since “being” is a term vague enough to denote either person or essence.
+Yet this vagueness is used to alter the meaning entirely from the original phrase.

-For when the semi-modalist speak of one “being” who is the Father, the Son, and the Spirit, is it not obvious from their employment of the personal pronoun “who” that they regard this being as a person, just as when we speak of a “human being”, we usually do not refer to the human nature considered in abstract, but to an individual human person?
+That’s because when the semi-modalist speak of one “being” who is the Father, the Son, and the Spirit, it is obvious from their employment of the personal pronoun “who” that they regard this being as a person; just as when we speak of a “human being”, we usually do not refer to the human nature considered in abstract, but to an individual human person.
 So these deceivers equivocate with the terminology of “being” to teach their counterfeit doctrine of the Trinity, which in truth is no doctrine of the Trinity at all, since by making the Trinity itself as a whole out to be a person they introduce a fourth person, and destroy the doctrine of the Trinity and instead teach a quadrinity.

-Yet these false teachers act as though if only they can avoid pronouncing the word “person” they will not be convicted of error by the Lord, as though the word used in expressing oneself is the thing of primary importance, and not the meaning and idea behind it.
+Yet these false teachers act as though if only they can avoid pronouncing the word “person” they will not be convicted of error, as though the word used in expressing oneself is the thing of primary importance, and not the meaning and idea behind it.

 We find that this “thing” meets the very definition they will admit for “person”; though they pretend they are not the same.
 For a person, they will say, is an individual subsistence of a rational nature.
 Thus angels, for example, as being both individual existences and possessing a rational nature, are persons.
 So too they will admit individual men are persons under this definition, and also the real persons of the Trinity, the Father, the Son, and the Holy Spirit.
 But what then is this thing?
 For they identify this “thing”, this “reality” which is the Trinity as truly existing, or subsisting, and define it as being individual and singular, and also regard it as being of a rational nature, namely, the divine nature.
 In what area then, does it fall short of the definition of “person”?
 In truth, it does not.